matrix-org/synapse/docs/upgrading/README.md

     ```

 5. Downgrade Synapse by following the instructions for your
-    installation method in the \"Rolling back to older versions\"
+    installation method in the "Rolling back to older versions"
     section above.

 # Upgrading to v1.25.0